obiknows/oursoulagenda/src/content/los-angeles-vegan-eats.md

 We Believe the hype.

 Monty’s is known for one thing and one thing only—**BURGERS**.
 And they are delicious.
-They use the Impossible Burger 2.0(definitely not something to eat everyday, or at all if you really health conscious) but it truly is the perfect place for when you are craving vegan junk food.
-We don't eat alot of sugar, but we had to make an exception because the brownies are flame too.
-We even took my non-vegan dad here and he loved it!
+They use the Impossible Burger 2.0(definitely not something to eat everyday, or at all if you're really health conscious) but it truly is the perfect place for when you are craving vegan junk food.
+We don't eat alot of white sugar, but we had to make an exception because even the cookies are flame too.
+We even took Aïssatou's non-vegan dad here and he loved it!

 #### Our Favorite Order
 - Double with everything, tater tots with onion ailoi